afearbm/new-relic-plugins/amazon-dynamodb/README.md

 - A New Relic account.
 (Sign up for a free account [here](http://newrelic.com).)

 **Amazon DynamoDB Plugin Requirements**
-- **A Blue Medora License.** A trial license will ship with the plugin.
-This license will remain effective for the duration of the Blue Medora beta trial period.
+- **A Blue Medora License.** A trial license will ship with the plugin that is valid until September 13, 2016.
+To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.

 ----